cybertraining-dsc/fa20-523-352/report/report.md

 - [ ] report does not look into concreate scientific methods used for the analysis (not even in the examples given)
 - [ ] report is unbalanced.
 In one section a single Dr. G is always used as an example while other sections use a different writing style.
 I recommend rewriting that section
 - [ ] sectin 3.1 does not tell how big teh studdy was. other sections have possibly the same issue
+- [ ] Dr. Grone example is from 2015. yet you write she hopes. where is teh follow up, reference is obviously outdated and the out of date is reflected in the text.

 Cristian Villanueva, Christina Colon